Kofi Annan speaks for Dick Durbin and the Democrat Party.

 Well, for those of us, and there are millions who have gone through U.S. Army basic training or Marine Corps boot camp, the complaints of Senator Durbin regarding the treatment of prisoners at Gitmo are laughable.

-What time did you get up, soldier?
+What time did you get up, soldier, the inspecting officer invariably asks?

 The answer is always the same revely, sir.

-As long as you said that, you didn't have to admit that you and your buddies have been up for thirty-six hours straight.
+As long as you said that, you didn't have to admit that you and your buddies have been up for 36 hours straight, GIing the barracks, the company street, your weapons, and everything that moved or stood in the area.

 The heel of the corporal on your back tends to make the task a bit more difficult.